 An endodontic treatment that involves removing the infected tip of a tooth’s root, then sealing the area to prevent further infection.
-An apicoectomy is also known as root end surgery or a root end procedure.
-After your apicoectomy the bone will grow back, restoring your tooth to its full function.
-This is a permanent solution to infected pulp that should last a lifetime.is a minor
+It’s also known as root end surgery or a root end procedure.is a minor

-Before the apicoectomy procedure, our Grand Rapids, MI dentists will discuss your medical history and let you know what your options are in terms of anesthesia.
-The apicoectomy procedure itself is very quick and can be completed in one office visit, usually in under two hours.
+Before the apicoectomy procedure, our endodontic dentists will discuss your medical history and let you know what your options are in terms of anesthesia.
+The procedure itself is very quick and can be completed in one office visit, usually in under two hours.

 After your apicoectomy, you may encounter some pain or swelling which can be managed with over-the-counter pain medicine as directed.
 You might also notice some numbness in the area, which should go away on its own in a week or two.

-You should eat soft foods and avoid brushing or flossing the area immediately after your apicoectomy procedure.
+You should eat soft foods and avoid brushing or flossing the area immediately after your surgery.
 Do not smoke or use straws while your stitches are healing.
 If you have any abnormal symptoms, such as extreme bleeding, discharge, or fever, call our office immediately.